 You need to keep in mind that you’re looking for people to fill positions requiring some non regular hours.
 Retailers might need seasonal help that’s willing to work the overnight shift to stock shelves.

-Be upfront about any scheduling changes.
 Hiring people who can switch a shift on a moments notice will make your holiday sales period easier.

 Don’t Put Holiday Hiring Off